Masihdeveloper/Creating-Discord-Bot/README.md

 🎉Congratulations your bot was successfully online!

-If you have a problem while usign this source make your to DM me discord: Masih#0258, I will help you and fix your issue!
+If you have a problem while usign this source make your to DM me on Discord: Masih#0258, I will help you and fix your issue!

 have a good day and enjoy your new bot :)